ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 layout: home
 ---

 Hi, I'm Chris, and this is a bit about me.
-I am acurrently a senior at the University of Rochester in Rochester, NY and will graduate in May 2020 with an Honors BS in Computer Science.
+I am currently a senior at the University of Rochester in Rochester, NY and will graduate in May 2020 with an Honors BS in Computer Science.
 My research interests are primarily in heterogeneous computing systems of all kinds